ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer Step 1.md

 ### Change y in steps

-FIrst, let's make the myblock:
+First, let's make this myblock:

 ```ad-scratch